 The second generation MR2 enjoyed considerable success in the world of motorsport.
 It featured in various different races and events all across the globe from Japanese Grand Touring Championship (now Super GT) to the Swiss Touring Car Championship and even the 24 Hours of Le Mans.

 Undoubtedly, the MR2’s greatest success was in the JGTC series with five GT300 victories out of six races in the 1998 season year.
 The following year, the MR2 won both the drivers’ and the teams’ championship again.

 Third Generation MR2

-Known as the MR-S in Japan, the MR2 Spyder in the United States and the MR2 Roadster in Japan, the third generation car took a different approach to the previous gen models.
+Known as the MR-S in Japan, the MR2 Spyder in the United States and the MR2 Roadster in Europe, the third generation car took a different approach to the previous gen models.
 The most obvious difference being that it became a convertible.